-Did you catch it?
 The real indictment?
-The real indictment and concern about offering a disclaimer is not on the “celebrity” pastors themselves.
+Yes, the real indictment and concern about offering a disclaimer is not on the “celebrity” pastors themselves.
 (I only call them that for lack of a better term.)
 The real indictment is on the rest of us.
 Those of us taking in these conferences as if it were the first drink of water we’ve had after two months in the desert.
 We are the ones who could be making idols of them.

 Regardless of whether or not they get caught up in themselves.
 Regardless of what their intentions might be we are responsible for not letting ourselves make idols of these men.
 We have enough idols all ready.
 Don’t we?

 While a sort of disclaimer might not be a bad idea some times, it’s not necessarily a requirement.
-Though it may be helpful as a humble reminder at times.
+Though it may be helpful as a humble reminder.

 For what it’s worth…